marius00/GrimDamage/GrimDamage/Docs/Readme.txt

 * [JS] An issue with switching to NULL for consecutive 0s is that the sequence will start from null, not from 0, creating odd clipped graphs
 * [C#/PHP] Was thinking maybe a news thing, just a link to gog/steam when there's a sale or wtv.. unsure if it provides any value, but being able to announce stuff to users (while being non intrusive) might be nice.
 * [VS] Fix the need for config changes to compile
-** [JS] if you tab or pause while dying, it will register as another death.
-Our time increases, ingame time does not. -- detect pauses?
 ** [JS] Show where the player died?
 ** [JS] Show who killed the player? [mob name]